 Let a friend know where you are going

 If you get into difficulty when you’re on your own, there’s likely to be no one around to help you.
 You need a backup for every situation.
 First and foremost, always tell a trusted friend exactly where you are planning to go and what your expected timings will be.
 During your hike, check in with your friend at key points so that they can follow your progress and let them know when you are safely at the end of the trail, or when you have pitched your one-person tent for the night.
-Even better, navigational apps like komoot feature live tracking, allowing a friend to follow your progress on a digital map.
+Even better, the best navigation apps like komoot feature live tracking, allowing a friend to follow your progress on a digital map.

 It’s good to have experience of night walking before you begin your solo backpacking career.
 This means it’s no biggie if you are out later than you intended and night falls, as you will be comfortable solo hiking through the dark.
 Always take a headlamp for this eventuality.
 Other essentials include warm layers and a survival blanket.
 It’s easy for even the most experienced hiker to badly twist an ankle.
 If this happens when you’re on your own, you won’t be getting off the mountain until mountain rescue come to get you.
 When the weather turns and night sets in, you’ll be very glad of your insulated down jacket.